SquadFM/Squad-Field-Manual/README.md

 ### Offensive Squad Tactics
 - Since this game bases its gameplay mechanics around real-world gunfight mechanics it’s unsurprising that some real-world gunfight tactics can be used against your foe with good effect.
 When using various formations it's important to consider the various needs of each formation.
 Terrain, dispersion, and concentration.
 You want to have as much dispersion as you can use without losing concentration.
 You don't want to be clumped up so that one grenade or full auto burst kills a bunch of your guys but you have to consolidate your guys so that you can overwhelm your opponents 1 or 2 at a time.
 To clarify, you want to fight them 5v2 then another 5v2 then kill the last guy.
 Not 5v5 in one big engagement.
-Check youtube for "Tactical Formations'' or check out https://youtu.be/MuL88_KYcrY
 - LeapFrogging Formation - Split your squad into 2 fireteams.
 While team A moves towards the objective, team B covers team A. Once A stops (not too far away) they start to cover team B until team B overtakes team A and finds another good location to cover team A.
 - Momentum - I see a lot of squads stop every time they make contact.
 A lot of the time if you are trying to get to an objective to defend or capture it's best to bypass, or smoke and push through.
 The best SLs I had are always playing the objectives aggressively.
 - Flanking - One of the most effective, intuitive, and generally understood tactics in Squad is flanking.
 You should initiate a flanking move when an enemy squad reveals their location.
 This usually allows you and at least a few men the freedom of movement to execute a successful flank.
 However, it is highly beneficial to maintain the element of surprise!
 Tell your squad you are going in quiet and not to shoot unless they absolutely have to.
 Use a hill or building to conceal your advance and get as many guns pointing in the right direction and from the right place as possible before anyone shoots.
 This will maximize the effectiveness of the first volley and should be devastating to the enemy squad, allowing you to then push forward and take out their rally or FOB.